On a Hierarchy of Spectral Invariants for Graphs: Separations

+In this representation, the vertices of $A$ are the cells of the square $L$, and two cells are adjacent if and only if they are in the same row or in the same column, or contain the same number in~$L$.

-Note that $P_{25.12}$ is one of the two Latin square graphs in SRG(25,12,5,6).
-The other Latin square graph in SRG(25,12,5,6) is $P_{25.15}$, which is the Paley graph on 25 vertices.
-This is the only vertex-transitive graph in this family.
-Curiously, it is not suitable for our purposes.
-Moreover, it seems that strongly regular graphs with less than 25 vertices do not admit appropriate colorings even for $r=2$.
+Two appropriate colorings $A'$ and $B'$ of the graph $A=P_{25.12}$ are found by computer search using the Lua package TCSLibLua~\cite{TCSLibLua}.
+They use $m=2$ vertex colors.
+In the colored version $A'$, the vertex $(1,1)$ is colored red and $(1,3)$ is colored blue.
+In $B'$, the vertex $(1,3)$ is red and $(3,4)$ is blue.\footnote{ It seems that strongly regular graphs with less than 25 vertices do not admit appropriate colorings even for $r=2$.}